Zetaphor/DisMUD/docs/components.md

 ### Destroyed

-Marks an object for removal from the Destroying system
+Marks an entity for removal from the Destroying system

 ### Durability